(Updated April 14, 2022: amendments made to summary of Ghufron & Rosyida's study)

 The second issue is particularly of concern for online courses, where students write exams on their home computers.

-A 2018 study by Ghufron in Indonesia focused on the effect Grammarly has on reducing student errors.
-Forty students were divided into two groups: the study group which used Grammarly throughout a semester, and the control group that received indirect corrective feedback from their teacher.
+A 2018 study by Ghufron & Rosyida in Indonesia focused on the effect Grammarly has on reducing student errors.
+Forty students were divided into two groups: the study group which used Grammarly throughout a semester, and the control group which received indirect corrective feedback from their teacher.
 (Note: Indirect corrective feedback means the teacher highlighted problem areas in the students writing, leaving the students responsible for correcting their errors.)
-At the end of the semester, the results were as follows:
+At the end of the semester, the students submitted a final writing task after receiving feedback from either Grammarly or an instructor.
+The results were as follows:

 - Grammarly is less effective in improving content and organization of student writing as compared to a teacher, as the software cannot detect the appropriacy of written content.

-Overall, the study concludes that Grammarly can be a helpful tool for students.
+Overall, the study concludes that Grammarly can be helpful in reducing errors.

 A 2019 study in Australia by O'Neill & Russell analyzed 1) how academic learning advisors viewed the feedback provided by Grammarly and 2) how Grammarly's feedback compared to feedback provided by an advisor.
 It found that advisors viewed the feedback provided by Grammarly as "much more useful" than that given by human advisors (p.
 A-98).
 They also noted Grammarly's time-saving value, as one key reason why advisors cannot/do not provide detailed grammar correction is due to the time it takes; however, by using Grammarly, grammar corrections can be generated almost instantly.
 This leaves advisors with more time to focus on global content issues (e.g. referencing, argument, coherence).